rikubrandt/ot-tehtavat/DesktopJournal/documentation/hours.md

 - User can now delete and search notes.
 - Added more tests
 - Fixed bug in adding note with already given tag.

+### Week 6
+6 Hours.
+- Added docstrings.
+- User can export notes to .txt file.
+- More documentation in architecture file.